Young overweight veteran taking a break while jogging

 Development of obesity is possible both in physical and psychological injuries due to how many injuries cause sedentary lifestyles where a person cannot exercise or eat a balanced diet.

 Physical injuries of a wide range can cause obesity this way usually by inflicting damage that limits mobility.
-Physical trauma to the body that causes lacerations, broken bones, amputations, and internal organ damage can easily cause obesity this way.
+Physical trauma to the body that causes lacerations, broken bones, amputations, and internal organ damage can easily cause obesity.

-In other cases, repetitive strain might wear out joints or cause damage to the structure of the body and also limit mobility.
+In other cases, repetitive strain might wear out joints.
+It can also cause damage to the structure of the body and limit mobility.
 Alternatively, injuries may alter eating patterns, metabolism, and hormonal balances which can lead to increased weight gain that leads to obesity

 Mental Health Disorders Connected to Veteran Obesity